Customer-Owners, Rural Electric Cooperatives, Green Power and Transportation Solutions

 On our August 28, 2018 Solutionary Perspectives interview, Liz Veazey, a leader in clean energy, multimodal transportation systems, and rural electric cooperatives, explored the potential of bringing renewable energy to rural electric cooperatives, and much more.

-At Solutionary Rail, our work toward building a holistic, just and green network of transportation systems involves both a recognition of longstanding and ever worsening economic trends for the majority of U.S. residents - as covered last week on the front page of The New York Times, Bull Market Hits a Milestone: 3,453 Days.
-Most Americans Aren’t at the Party - and exploring solutions that decarbonize our collective energy use, eliminate diesel pollution in communities nationwide, democratize the U.S. economy, effectively address climate change, and dovetail with our Solutionary Rail approach to transportation.
+At Solutionary Rail, our work toward building a holistic, just and green network of transportation systems involves a recognition of ever-worsening economic trends for most U.S. residents - as covered last week on the front page of The New York Times, Bull Market Hits a Milestone: 3,453 Days.
+Most Americans Aren’t at the Party - and exploring solutions that decarbonize energy use, eliminate diesel pollution in communities nationwide, democratize the U.S. economy, effectively address climate change, dovetailing with our Solutionary Rail approach to transportation.

-As for an economic model relevant to Solutionary Rail, rural electric cooperatives could play a key role as providers of distributed renewable energy.
+For Solutionary Rail, rural electric cooperatives could be providers of distributed solar and wind energy to trains, while also bringing good green jobs to impoverished communities.
+As we learned in this interview, persistent poverty communities make up a whopping 93% of rural electric cooperative communities.
 In the U.S. 75% of our land mass is served by member-owned rural electrical cooperatives, equal to 11% of total sales and electricity nationwide.
+42 million people in 47 states are rural electric cooperative members.
 Most rural electric cooperatives use troublesome fossil fuels to generate energy.
-A newly released report by The Rocky Mountain Institute explains how Western States could save $600 million by using more renewable energy.
+A newly released report by The Rocky Mountain Institute explains how, in one region, Western States could save $600 million by using more renewable energy.
 Here’s the report: A Low Cost Energy Future for Western Cooperatives: Emerging Opportunities for Cooperative Electric Utilities to Pursue Clean Energy at a Cost Savings to their Members..

 About Liz Veazey: Liz Veazey is excited to be building on 15 years of clean energy and social justice work in her role as the Network Director at We Own It.
 We Own It is a new, independent, national member-owner movement that helps with organizing, outreach and education.
 Liz’s experience includes launching and leading a regional and a multi-national organization, as well as experience on the board of an 80-year-old social justice organization and a young multi-modal transportation advocacy group.
 As Network Director, she’s supporting We Own It’s Cooperative Energy Democracy Fellowship program, webinars, information and resource sharing to support our national network of folks organizing member-owners to democratize their rural electric cooperatives.